uploadtigris/my_home_lab/@_ideas.md

 ------------------------------------------------------------

-!Begin to make documents for the setup and automation of each servce
+!Begin to make documents for the setup and automation of each service

 [X] Pi-Hole \
 [ ] Pfsense \